K-Paz de la Sierra

-K-Paz de la Sierra is a regional Mexican band formed 2001 in Michoacán, Mexico.
-The band specializes in the Duranguense genre.
+K-Paz de la Sierra is a regional Mexican band formed in 2002 in Chicago, Illinois.
+The band specializes in the duranguense genre.

 About

-The group was formed in the summer of 2001 from the ideas of group members Armando Rodríguez playing Tambora (now with band AK-7) and Rafael Solís, former owner and artist.
+The group was formed in late 2002 from the ideas of group members Armando Rodríguez playing tambora (now with band AK-7) and Rafael Solís, former owner and artist.
 K-Paz de la Sierra became well known in the genre within the United States, Mexico, and throughout South America within the first months of the band's debut.
 Their popularity grew further in Mexico in comparison to other Duranguense bands.
 The company Procan (Virgilio Canales - Grupo Liberacion) and Disa Records (Discos Sabinas), were their main labels and promoting company for the band.